gems-uff/mestre/README.md

 # Mestre Project

+This project contains the artifacts used in the paper "Towards Accurate Recommendations of Merge Conflicts Resolution Strategies", submitted to the IST journal.

+In this paper, we propose MESTRE, a merge conflict resolution strategy recommender.

+The complementary material to the paper can be found in the "complementary" folder.

+The dataset can be obtained through the steps outlined below.

+The scripts used to reproduce the study can be found in the "scripts" folder.

 ## Dataset

 There are two options for accessing the dataset used in this paper.
 You can either collect the data by yourself (takes a long time) or directly download the dataset files.